Uberspace/lab/source/guide_prometheus.rst

 As stated in the security documentation, it is ok to make prometheus reachable for everyone as long as only you are able to change the configuration files and the CLI arguments.

 If this is something you do not want to do, you could hide it behind a basic auth.
-But keep in mind that by doing so, all other users of your uberspace host would still be able to access the prometheus webinterface!

 .. _Prometheus: https://prometheus.io/